elephantscale/internet2-cloud-course-v2/labs/README.md

 Few things to note:

-* <mark>Use seperate PRIVATE / INCOGNITO browser windows, when switching users, so you are working on isolated environments</mark>
+* **Use seperate PRIVATE / INCOGNITO browser windows, when switching users, so you are working on isolated environments**
-* If you run into any conflicts, use <mark>two different browsers (i.e. Chrome and Firefox)</mark>
+* If you run into any conflicts, try using **two different browsers (i.e. Chrome and Firefox)**

 ---